aaknox/devops-tech-talk-demo/AWS-EC2/notes.md

 When first connecting, answer yes to the prompt asking to register the new server.
 Afterwards your shell prompt will now reflect a session on your EC2.

-1. Follow the SSH Client instructions
-2. Create the bash script that will automate connecting and running our Java app in the EC2
+1. Run the bash script that will automate connecting and running our Java app in the EC2
-3. Put your downloaded key-pair file into the project folder
-4. Run the bash script
-5. If all goes well, maven/java/jenkins will be installed within the ec2
+2. If all goes well, maven/java will be installed within the ec2
+3. Test it out on EC2 IP address